Search for fish species near you

 LAUNCH THE MAP

 Have you ever thought about where your shrimp cocktail comes from?
 It could have been caught in a fishery (wild) or grown in and harvested from an aquaculture operation (farmed).
-It might have come from the U.S. or maybe it was imported from Southeast Asia or Latin America, which is likely since we import over 91 percent of the seafood we eat, and half of this is farmed.
+It might have come from the U.S. or maybe it was imported from Southeast Asia or Latin America, which is likely since we import up to 90 percent of the seafood we eat, and half of this is farmed.
 Perhaps you’re wondering why any of this matters.

 It's important to know the source of your seafood because not all of them measure up the same.
 Some seafood is caught or farmed under regulations that protect the health of the folks that eat seafood as well as the health of the marine environment and the animals that live within it; however, some is not.
 By buying seafood from the United States and other reputable sources, you’re helping to conserve our ocean resources and support the economies and communities that ensure our seafood supply is safe, healthy, and sustainable.
 Learn more about aquaculture, the source of farmed seafood, here.